 Current monitoring in Lake Conjola is undertaken via existing rainfall and water level gauges detailed in Table 3.2 and Figure 3.3.
-All listed rainfall and water level stations are automatic with data telemetered at Council owned gauges via Event-reporting Radio Telemetry System (ERTS) and mobile network at DPE BCD owned gauges.
-Council are also currently planning the installation of a new rainfall gauge at the George Boyd Lookout Area in the upper Conjola catchment.
+All listed rainfall and water level stations are automatic with data telemetered at Council owned gauges via Event-reporting Radio Telemetry System (ERTS) and mobile network at DCCEEW EHG owned gauges.
 Also listed in Table 3.2 are existing rainfall gauges in regional areas surrounding the catchment as well as an ocean tide (Ulladulla Harbour) and wave monitoring station (Batemans Bay) situated within the region.